Harshvardhan151/Mumbai-Tourism/README.md

 4. Open `phpMyAdmin` and:
    - Create a new DB (e.g. `mumbai_tourism`)
    - Import `mumbai_tourism.sql` file from this repo
-5. Go to [localhost/mumbai-tourism](http://localhost/mumbai-tourism) in browser
+5. Go to [localhost/mumbai-tourism](http://localhost/mumbai_tourism) in browser

 ---

-## 📂 Folder Structure
+## 🙌 Team
+Built with ❤️ by Harshvardhan